 - Two Academy training opportunities per year

 - Tools for and funding to host a 40-person summit to create an action plan to reduce tobacco use in the behavioral health population.
 This includes venue space rental, travel, facilitator and expert performance partnership summit implementation team.

 - Specialized technical assistance on national, state, and local levels, including one-on-one phone consultation, educating primary care providers, behavioral health care providers, and other stakeholders on ways to advance efforts to reduce tobacco use among persons with behavioral health disorders.

 - Free CME/CEU online learning opportunities for live and select accredited recorded webinars

 Is your state interested in holding a Leadership Academy Summit?
 Apply Now for FY 2019-2020.
-Applications are due on November 30, 2019.
+Selected states will be notified by January 2020.